 Tie Guan Yin is a popular type of oolong tea.
 Oolong teas are semi-oxidized, which puts them in a category between green and black teas in flavor and appearance.
 The controlled level of oxidation creates a complex flavor profile.
-Tie Guan Yin can also be roasted, adding to its complexity.
-Depending on the production style, Tie Guan Yin can be rich and floral, or deep and toasty.
+This tea can also be roasted, adding to its complexity.
+Depending on the production style, it can be rich and floral, or deep and toasty.

 Other names: Iron Goddess of Mercy, Ti Kuan Yin, Tieguanyin, Guanyin and Iron Buddha, many tea drinkers refer to it simply as TGY